 Wayne Memorial Hospital announces the following births:

-5/31/14 — Jayden Lynn Johannes was born to Holly and Andrew Johannes of Honesdale, PA.
-Maternal grandparents are Sherry and David Bryer of Honesdale, PA.
-Paternal grandparents are Lynn and Joy Johannes of Honesdale, PA.
+Jason Patrick Green was born on August 1, 2015 to Lindsey Bayly and Michael Green of Honesdale, PA.
+Maternal grandparents are Karen and Charles Bayly of Beach Lake, PA.
+Paternal grandparents are Trey and Margaret Green of White Sulphur Springs, NY.
 Read more